Stunning photos from around LI, NYC

 (Credit: Howard Schnapp)

+Rescue and fire fighting crews work to extinguish a van that was set ablaze after crashing into the Cantiague Rock Rd underpass on the Northern State Parkway, Oct.
+11, 2017.

-Merrick Firefighter Marc Hendrickson conducts demonstrations in front of Linda Learned 1st grade class as students at Chatterton School in the Merrick School District will get a first hand look at what goes into being a volunteer firefighter when Merrick Fire Department volunteers visit their school on Tuesday, Oct.
-10, 2017 in Merrick.
+Merrick Firefighter Marc Hendrickson conducts demonstrations in front of a first-grade class as students at Chatterton School in the Merrick School District get a firsthand look at what goes into being a volunteer firefighter when Merrick Fire Department volunteers visit their school on Tuesday, Oct.
+10, 2017, in Merrick.

 (Credit: Howard Schnapp)

-Merrick Firefighter Tom DiBlasi on a stretcher as in front of Linda Learned 1st grade class as students at Chatterton School in the Merrick School District will get a first hand look at what goes into being a volunteer firefighter when Merrick Fire Department volunteers visit their school on Tuesday, Oct.
+Merrick Firefighter Tom DiBlasi on a stretcher in front of a first-grade class as students at Chatterton School in the Merrick School District get a firsthand look at what goes into being a volunteer firefighter when Merrick Fire Department volunteers visit their school on Tuesday, Oct.
 10, 2017 in Merrick.

 (Credit: Danielle Finkelstein)

-Westley Connelly, 1, of West Hempstead, plays on grandma Lydia Connelly of Queens, as the pair enjoyed summer-like temperatures during their fall day at Jones Beach, Tuesday, Oct.
+Westley Connelly, 1, of West Hempstead, plays on grandma Lydia Connelly of Queens, as the pair enjoy summer-like temperatures at Jones Beach on Tuesday, Oct.
 10, 2017.

-People enjoy the day at Jones Beach, Field 6, was crowded on a fall day with summer-like temperatures, Tuesday, Oct.
+It was a crowded day at Jones Beach, Field 6, with summer-like temperatures on Tuesday, Oct.
 10, 2017.

 (Credit: James Carbone)

-A makeshift memorial at scene of deadly crash in front of 455 North Wellwood Avenue in Lindenhurst on Monday, Oct.
+A makeshift memorial at the scene of a deadly crash in front of 455 N. Wellwood Ave. in Lindenhurst, seen Monday, Oct.
 10, 2017.
-Two people were killed in the crash and two seriously injured.
+The one-car accident on Sunday had left two people dead and two seriously injured.

-(Credit: James Carbone)

-Suffolk County police emergency officers rescue a deer whose antlers got struck on a swing in a backyard playground at 17 Belleview Avenue in Center Moriches on Tuesday, Oct.
+Suffolk County police emergency officers rescue a deer whose antlers got stuck on a swing in a backyard playground on Belleview Avenue in Center Moriches on Tuesday, Oct.
 10, 2017.
 The resident called police around 10 a.m. after spotting the deer.

+(Credit: James Carbone)

-Suffolk County police emergency officers rescue a deer whose antlers got struck on a swing in a backyard playground at 17 Belleview Avenue in Center Moriches on Tuesday, Oct.
+Suffolk County police emergency officers rescue a deer whose antlers got stuck on a swing in a backyard playground on Belleview Avenue in Center Moriches on Tuesday, Oct.
 10, 2017.
 The resident called police around 10 a.m. after spotting the deer.

 (Credit: Gordon M. Grant)

-People look at the remains of a dolphin that washed up at Main Beach in East Hampton, Oct.
+The carcass of a dolphin that washed up at Main Beach in East Hampton, Oct.
 10, 2017.
-This is at least the third dolphin that has washed up on nearby beaches in recent days.
+This is at least the third that has washed up on nearby beaches in recent days.

 A man walks through rain puddles on Monday, Oct.
 9, 2017, at Stehli Beach in Bayville, in the Town of Oyster Bay.